13 of the best kid-friendly cafes in Brisbane

-There’s a great kids’ area upstairs (this space is also available for kids’ parties, too).
-The kids’ menu includes old faithfuls like cereal, avo on toast, bacon and egg burger, lunch packs and classic toasties plus babycinos (complete with sprinkles and marshmallows), AJ and OJ, milkshakes and smoothies.
+There’s a great kids’ area upstairs, which is also available for kids’ parties.
+On the menu are old faithfuls like gooey eggs with soldiers, cheese on toast, and bacon and egg rolls, plus babycinos (complete with sprinkles and marshmallows), AJ and OJ, milkshakes and smoothies.

 Where: 5 Enoggera Terrace, Red Hill.

 The Soul Pantry Kitchen is a shopping hub for locally-sourced food, plants and homewares.
 And it’s kid-friendly to boot.
 The café has loads of vegetarian and gluten-free breakfast and lunch options – think quiches or a nourish bowl for parents, and seasonal fruit salad or avocado on toast for the little ones.

 The large warehouse space has a workshop out the back and a great indoor area for kids to play while you’re getting caffeinated for the day.
 During school holidays, kids can even learn about plant selection, design and care at the Kids Adventure Garden Workshops.

 Open: Tuesday to Friday from 8am ’til 4pm, Saturday from 8am ’til 2pm.

 Tiddlywinks Dance and Play Cafe, Nundah